-I prefer deals that seem obvious and have limited downside risk, whether a deeply undervalued, high quality asset, or a business with huge demand and low up-front costs.
+I prefer deals that seem obvious and have limited downside risk, whether a deeply undervalued, high-quality asset, or business with huge demand and low up-front costs.

 Despite the dismal state of most economies, I see these types of opportunities everywhere in my travels, totaling over a dozen countries in just the last month.